In what way can nutrition affect the well-being of the mind?

 Pronativ®, a native protein that meets this need

-Pronativ®– Native Serum Protein is a protein that is rich in alpha-lactalbumin.
+Pronativ®– Native Whey Protein is a protein that is rich in alpha-lactalbumin.
 Alpha-albumin is the peptide in milk that contains the most Tryptophan.
-Pronativ® contains up to 40% more Tryptophan than a classic serum protein.
+Pronativ® contains up to 40% more Tryptophan than a classic whey protein.
 Pronativ® is also richer in Cysteine and is a source of good quality protein that can be incorporated into the formulas for products designed for the maintenance of good mental health.
 That is why this pure and natural ingredient, which comes directly from milk, can be adapted to a wide range of nutritional and functional applications.
 It can be used in drinks, gels and powders without modifying their flavor.
 Being available in a low lactose version, Pronativ® is highly digestible.

 In short, consumer priorities have evolved to keep pace with the rhythm of life and a changing health context.
 Mental wellbeing is increasingly under pressure in today’s world, leading to stress, anxiety and sleep deprivation.
 To respond to the problems facing consumers, the food industry offers high quality and innovative products, composed of functional ingredients with real benefits for health and, notably, mental wellbeing.
 Certain milk proteins such as Tryptophan-rich alpha-lactalbumin are identified as having an effect on sleep and relaxation.
-Here at Lactalis Ingredients, producer of whey proteins, we offer Pronativ® Native Serum Protein, which is rich in Cysteine, Alpha-Latalbumine and Tryptophan.
+Here at Lactalis Ingredients, producer of whey proteins, we offer Pronativ® Native Whey Protein, which is rich in Cysteine, Alpha-Latalbumine and Tryptophan.
 Pronativ® therefore has a useful place in the formulation of food products that promote good health of mind.

 Mintel, Chronic stress awakens the need for nighttime food.
 December 2020.